ariadne-cps/ariadne/doc/smt_solver_design.md

    including effective contraction and validated nonmonotone-coordinate skipping;
 3. efficient handling of large shared expression DAGs produced by feed-forward networks and their derivatives.
-As a first step, normalized SMT theory literals cache validated coordinate derivatives at compilation time when those derivatives exist.
-Derivative entries are optional so non-smooth expressions such as `max` and `min` remain supported by the normal ICP path and merely skip monotone/Newton contraction on unavailable coordinates.
+As a first step, normalized SMT theory literals cache validated coordinate derivatives at compilation time when the original `RealExpression` is structurally differentiable.
+The AST is inspected before calling `derivative()`; expressions containing non-smooth operators such as `abs`, `max` or `min` receive no cached derivative and remain supported by the normal hull/shaving ICP path.
+This is necessary because the symbolic function backend aborts rather than throws for derivatives of `max/min`.
    The monotone contractor accepts an already compiled derivative so gating and Newton reuse the same object instead of rebuilding it per box.
-ValidatedConstraint inputs likewise compute each available coordinate derivative once per monotone sweep rather than once for gating and again inside the contractor;
+Generic `ValidatedConstraint` inputs do not retain the originating expression AST, so monotone/Newton contraction is intentionally not applied on that entry path;
+   the optimization is currently restricted to compiled SMT theory literals;
 4. robust support for polynomial and transcendental activations and dynamics;
 5. fast counterexample/witness discovery for CEGIS loops;
 6. elimination of algorithmic UNKNOWN outcomes on the declared bounded QF_NRA